KxSystems/pyq/doc/install/centos32on64.rst

     $ /opt/python3.6.i686/bin/python3.6 ${HOME}/Build/virtualenv-15.1.0/virtualenv.py \
       ${HOME}/Work/pyq3

-Enter the virtual environment we've just created, confirm we've got 32-bit Python in it:
+Enter the virtual environment that we created, confirm that we have a 32-bit Python there:

 .. code-block:: bash